raduloov/yummies-ios/README.md

 ## About

 Yummies is my first attempt at building a native iOS app using Swift and SwiftUI.
-A recipe browser where you can pin your favorites ones.
+A recipe browser where you can pin your favorite ones.
 Powered by [Edamam Recipe Search API](https://developer.edamam.com/edamam-docs-recipe-api).

 ## Key Features
  - Sign in / Sign up via Google, Apple or email